-The current economic climate continues to present new and substantial financial challenges to the Council with the cost of living increases affecting our residents and the Council's finances with high interest rates, energy costs, rising demand for services and living wage increases putting a significant strain on the Council's financial resources.
+The current economic climate presents new and significant financial challenges to the Council.
+Higher inflation and interest rates, energy costs, post Covid demand in social care and national living wage rises are putting significant pressure on the Council's financial resources.

-Through prioritisng what is most important, strong leadership, governance, and financial management, coupled with value for money service delivery, the Council has weathered the storms well, rising to the challenge by continuing to provide vital core services to the residents of Darlington, and investing the resources available in growing our economy to deliver success for the benefit of all.
+However, through good leadership, governance, and financial management, coupled with value for money service delivery, the Council has weathered the storms well, rising to the challenge by continuing to provide vital core services to the residents of Darlington, and investing the resources available in growing our economy to deliver success for the benefit of all.

-The Council has a key ambition to have an inclusive and sustainable eceonomy, attracting more business and investment and creating a healthy, productive and vibrant business economy which in turn will create more and better paid jobs benefitting all our residents.
-The Darlington landscape is changing, new investment is being seen across the whole borough with exciting new business arriving and government departments expanding. there is a real buzz around the town with other high profile firms also now looking to relocate.
+The Council's key ambition of growing the Darlington Economy is attracting new businesses into the area, creating more and better paid jobs which benefits all our residents.
+The Darlington landscape is changing, new investment is being seen across the whole borough with exciting new business arriving and government departments expanding.
+There is a real buzz around the town with other high profile firms also now looking to relocate.